TOSIT-IO/tdp-lib/README.md

 Dag usage:
 ```
-usage: dag [-h] [node]
+usage: dag [-h] [nodes [nodes ...]]

 Compute and display a graph.
-Add a node name to get a subgraph to the node.
+Add node names to get a subgraph to the nodes.

 positional arguments:
-  node        Node on which to produce ancestors graph
+  nodes       Nodes on which to produce ancestors graph

 optional arguments:
   -h, --help  show this help message and exit